Sitemap • Advanced Search

 You will need Adobe Acrobat Reader to view this document, which can be downloaded for free from the Adobe site.

-Territorial Authority (TA)
+Territorial authority (TA)

 This is a type of local authority.
 They are either city or district councils, and there are no differences in the way that they operate.
-Territorial authorities’ responsibilities include: sustainable district well-being, the provision of local infrastructure, including water, sewerage, storm water, roads, environmental safety and health, district emergency management and civil defence preparedness, building control, public health inspections and other environmental health matters, controlling the effects of land use (including hazardous substances, natural hazards and indigenous biodiversity), noise, and the effects of activities on the surface of lakes and rivers.
+Territorial authorities’ responsibilities include: the provision of local infrastructure, including water, sewerage, storm water, roads, environmental safety and health, district emergency management and civil defence preparedness, building control, public health inspections and other environmental health matters, controlling the effects of land use (including hazardous substances, natural hazards and indigenous biodiversity), noise, and the effects of activities on the surface of lakes and rivers.

-Unitary Authority
+Unitary authority

 A unitary authority is a territorial authority that has the responsibilities, duties and powers of a regional council conferred on it, either by the provisions of any act, or by an Order in Council giving effect to a reorganisation scheme.